Does a Credit Limit Increase Affect Your Credit Score?

 • Seeking more flexibility for emergencies

-• Wanting to reduce their credit utilization ratio to improve their credit profile
+• Wanting to reduce their credit utilization ratio (the amount of credit they’re using)

 While a higher limit offers benefits, it’s important to weigh the potential impacts before moving forward.